Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 \subsubsection{Accumulated Local Effects (ALE) Plots}

 PDPs implicity assume the independence of the feature of interest of all other features for quantifying and visualizing its main effect on the target.
-If correlated features are present, the marginal effects shown in the PDP may not accurately reflect the true relationship between target and feature of interest.
-This is because, in this case, the integral over the marginal distribution of $X_{-A}$ estimated in Equation~\ref{eq:PDF-theoretical} requires reliable extrapolation beyond the scope of the training data, which cannot be guaranteed by nature of most supervised machine learning models.
-Marginal plots (M-plots) substitute the marginal density with the conditional density to avoid such extrapolation:
+If correlated features are present, the marginal effects shown in the PDP may not accurately reflect the true relationship between target and feature of interest.\cite{hooker2007} This is because, in this case, the integral over the marginal distribution of $X_{-A}$ estimated in Equation~\ref{eq:PDF-theoretical} requires reliable extrapolation beyond the scope of the training data, which cannot be guaranteed by nature of most supervised machine learning models.
+Consider a straightforward simulated example using a standard Weibull survival model with two time-independent, numerical features (i.e. $\texttt{x}_1$ has a negative log hazard ratio and $\texttt{x}_2$ with a positive log hazard ratio).
+These features are highly correlated and exert equally strong, yet opposing, effects on the hazard.
+A practical scenario for this type of simulation could be a medical study examining the survival of patients for a chronic disease, such as cancer, where specific biomarkers or clinical measures, which in practice are often highly correlated, play crucial, but opposing roles.
+We simulate data for $N = 3000$ patients with a maximum follow up time of five years and additional random censoring, for further details on the simulation, see Appendix~\ref{app1:sim2}.
+After fitting a \texttt{ranger} model to the simulated data, PDPs are generated on the test set for both features, as shown in Figure~\ref{fig:pdp_comp_sim}.
+Although the data generating process establishes strong opposing effects of the features on survival, the PDPs indicate that the respective positive and negative impact of $\texttt{x}_1$ and $\texttt{x}_2$ on the average predicted survival probability is rather small (i.e., $<0.2$ in absolute value).
+This occurs because, when computing the PDP, to calculate the effect of $\texttt{x}_1$ at a specific value, averaging over predictions for all possible values of $\texttt{x}_2$ is required.
+However, due to the strong correlation between the features, many of these value combinations are not naturally observed in the data.

+Marginal plots (M-plots)\cite{friedman2008,apley2020} substitute the marginal density with the conditional density to avoid such extrapolation:

-where $f_{M,A}(t|\mathbf{x}_A)$ can be crudely estimated as
+where $f_{M,A}(\mathbf{t}^{\text{ord}}|\mathbf{x}_A)$ can be crudely estimated as